samsquire/ideas5/README.md

 # 183. Database query engines as scheduling

+Database query engines use volcano pattern for coordinated iterators, can this be used for scheduling processes?

 # 184. Do you want to really want configure with a programming language?